Building and programming a sample application¶

 Click OK to import the project into SES.
 You can now work with the project in the IDE.

-When using SES to build the nRF Connect SDK samples, it might return an error indicating a project load failure.
+At this stage, you might get an error indicating a project load failure.
 For example:

 Can't load project file The project file <filepath> is invalid.
 The reported error is 'solution load command failed (1)'